anomalylabs/wysiwyg-field_type/documentation/general/configuration.md

 ### `plugins`

 Plugins that are enabled for the editor.
-Available options are `default`.
-The default value is `default`.
+Valid options are `default`.
+You may also pass an array of plugins.
+The default value is the `default` set.

-Below are the plugins included in each set.
+Below are the plugins included in each set:

 ```
     'default' => [